-1. Check to see if Acer disk-to-disk recovery is enabled or not.

-- 2. Make sure the D2D Recovery setting in Main is Enabled. - 3.
+- 1. Check to see if Acer disk-to-disk recovery is enabled or not. - 2.
+If there is a D2D Recovery setting in Main, make sure it is Enabled. - 3.
 Exit the BIOS utility and save changes.
 The system will reboot.

-Note To activate the BIOS utility, press <F2> when you see the Acer logo during boot up.
+To access the BIOS utility, press <F2> when you see the Acer logo during boot up.